Fire & Rescue

 The Valders Fire Department answers an average of 110 fire calls a year, and the ambulance responds to an average of 500 calls per year.
 The department also provides mutual aid assistance to surrounding area departments.
 The fire department services 36 square miles with a population of approximately 2,340.
 The ambulance service serves a territory equal to about 2/3 or 260 square miles of Manitowoc County including the villages of Valders, St. Nazianz, Whitelaw and Reedsville and the towns of Maple Grove, Franklin, Rockland, Cato, Eaton, Liberty and Meeme, with a population totaling over 11,000.

-The fire department has grown to a 4-truck, 30-man organization with all modern equipment.
+The fire department has grown to a 4-truck organization with 27 volunteers.
 The ambulance service inaugurated in 1960 has grown to include 2 fully equipped ambulances with 6 full time members and 12 paid members manning the units on a 24-hour community service basis.
 In 2007 the ambulance upgraded from an intermediate service to a paramedic level of service.

 Please visit the Fire Department and Valders Ambulance websites for more special features and information

-1st Captain . . .
+Training Captain . . .
 Kyle Christiansen . . .
-15 years of service
+18 years of service

 The fire station and ambulances are located at 103 Eisenhower Street.
 The department's equipment consists of: